What Are the Downsides of Dermaplaning?

 Not normal: hot throbbing skin, pus, spreading swelling, or clusters of bumps that keep growing.

-Simple rule for the first week: gentle cleanser, basic moisturizer, and daily sunscreen.
-Skip scrubs, retinoids, and strong acids unless your provider says otherwise.
+My simple rule for the first week is a gentle cleanser, basic moisturizer, and daily sunscreen.
+I also recommend skipping scrubs, retinoids, and strong acids until your skin feels settled again.

 Fort Lauderdale Risk Multipliers

 Fort Lauderdale can be tough on freshly exfoliated skin.
 UV can run very high for long stretches, and time near water increases exposure from reflection.
-Humidity and sweat can trap oil and bacteria against the skin, especially around the nose, upper lip, and chin.
+Humidity and sweat can trap oil and bacteria against the treated area, especially around the nose, upper lip, and chin.
 Salt air can sting if the skin is irritated.
 Chlorine can dry you out fast.
 Even a windy walk on A1A can feel rough after dermaplaning.
-Plan your treatment around beach days, workouts, and long outdoor events, so your aftercare stays simple.
+I usually recommend planning dermaplaning around beach days, workouts, and long outdoor events, so aftercare stays simple.

 Breakout Risk Breakdown

-Breakouts are one of the most frustrating downsides of dermaplaning.
+Breakouts are one of the most frustrating downsides of skin dermaplaning, and they can catch people off guard.
 It usually happens for two reasons:

-1. Bacteria sspreadacross the skin when there is active acne.
+1. Bacteria can spread more easily when there is active acne.

-2. Pores clog when heavy products, sweat, and sunscreen sit on freshly exfoliated skin.
+2. Pores can clog when heavy products, sweat, and sunscreen that are hard to remove sit on freshly exfoliated skin.

 Here is a practical risk matrix you can use.